 Conversely, IEEE 802.3 also specifies that a Manchester encoder should encode a “0” bit by setting the output to a logic “high” during the first half of a bit period and then set the output to a logic “low” for the second half of the bit period.

-This situation requires that a falling clock edge occurs in the middle of this bit period.
+This situation requires a falling clock edge to occur in the middle of this bit period.

 Figure 1 shows a drawing of a data stream that we have encoded into the Manchester format.